 Continue reading “Superhero Story Designed To Help Face School Anxiety And More”

-Let’s Share!
-A Hair Story is finally here!
-Paperback and ebook versions became available on July 1st (the latter of which is free to Kindle Unlimited customers!)
+Let’s Share a Hair Story is finally here!
+Paperback and ebook versions became available on July 1st.
 Within days it was a #1 New Release in multiple categories, hitting a high #12 Best Seller in Hair Care & Styling.
 So what’s all the fuss about?
-Here’s the book description that had friends and strangers alike ready to take a closer look at Let’s Share!
-A Hair Story…
+Here’s the book description that had friends and strangers alike ready to take a closer look at Let’s Share a Hair Story…

 Years ago, I had a mind shift.
 I took a hard look at the sarcastic, self-described realist I’d become and recognized that I need to change.
 I worked hard on surrounding myself with people and resources that valued the things I wanted to work on: Positivity… Kindness… Moments, memories, and meaningful experiences over material things.
 It was a challenge, and it still is.
 There are no effortless days.
 Especially now that I work with kids, and have one of my own.

 Continue reading “Make Them Hear: Enough Is Enough”